Marina Theatre: History

 In 2013 the Trust substantially upgraded the Cinema from 35mm projection to Digital.
 A new screen - one of the largest in the region was installed along with new digital Dolby sound.
 The Marina also commenced live screenings utilising the new equipment in autumn 2013 and now presents live broadcasts of performances including those from the Bolshoi Ballet, National Theatre, Royal Shakespeare Company and Royal Opera House, amongst others.
 The 35mm projector used from 1988 to 2013 is now on display in the theatre cafe & gallery.

 In 2017 the freehold ownership of the Marina Theatre passed from Waveney District Council to the newly formed Lowestoft Town Council.
 In 2018 The Lowestoft Town Council purchased the three storey building housing the cafe, community room and offices further securing the future for the Theatre's Trust Lease on the building.

+In 2025, the Marina Theatre underwent a £3million redevelopment.
+The Marina Theatre Project is a Lowestoft Town Council (as building owners) Project, in partnership with the Marina Theatre Trust and East Suffolk Council, with funding from UK Government’s Towns Fund.
+The project saw one of Suffolk’s leading venues for theatre, music and comedy be significantly upgraded with the creation of a new theatre entrance within a new link building between the existing Victorian Theatre and the more modern existing box office.
+The new link building incorporates a lift to give access for all visitors to all floors of the Theatre, new toilets and a relocated and expanded box office facility.
+The auditorium layout has been redesigned to increase legroom and comfort as well as introducing more accessible seating, this has reduced the theatre's capacity to 630.